TechnologyRediscovery/codenforce/README.md

 Stop containers: `docker-compose down`

-To update the database in the container, copy a .sql file into the db folder.
+Instructions on setting up the database with backed up data can be found in `db/README.md`